DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 `name`                   | String                      | The name of the [reporter](../common-concepts/reporters.md) to use.
 `outStream`&#160;*(optional)* | Writable Stream implementer | The stream to which the report will be written. | `stdout`

+To use multiple reporters, call this method several times with different reporter names.
+Note that only one reporter can write to `stdout`.

 #### Specifying the Reporter

 ```js